wragge/dfat-documents-web/_volumes/volume-16-1948-49-australia-and-the-postwar-world-beyond-the-region/306-evatt-to-queuille-1-stalin-attlee-truman.md

 ---
+doc_date: '1948-11-13'
+doc_num: 306
+doc_order: 306
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[SFU : EVATT COLLECTION, UNITED NATIONS - BERLIN PAPERS]'
-title: "306 Evatt to Queuille[1], Stalin, Attlee, Truman"
+title: Evatt to Queuille[1], Stalin, Attlee, Truman
-volume: "Volume 16: 1948-49, Australia and the Postwar World - Beyond the Region"
+vol_full_title: 'Volume 16: Australia and the Postwar World – Beyond the Region, 1948–1949'
-doc_id: 7021
 vol_id: 16
-doc_date: 1948-11-13
+vol_title: 'Volume 16: 1948-49, Australia and the Postwar World - Beyond the Region'
 ---

-# 306 Evatt to Queuille[1], Stalin, Attlee, Truman

-## Cablegram unnumbered, PARIS, 13 November 1948, 4 p.m.
+Cablegram unnumbered, PARIS, 13 November 1948, 4 p.m.

 The Secretary-General and I are handing to the Chairman of your Delegation at the Third Regular Session of the United Nations General Assembly, for transmittal to you, a communication urging implementation of the resolution of the General Assembly unanimously adopted on 3 November 1948 entitled 'Appeal to the Great Powers to Renew their Efforts to Compose their Differences and Establish a Lasting Peace'.